Reviews You Can Rely On

 Credit: Maggie Brandenburg

-The Kelty Biggie, Kelty Bestie, and SnugPak Jungle all score well in our myriad of tests, without costing as much as many others, making them high-value commodities.
-On the other hand, the Kammok Firebelly and Rumpl Down Blanket perform very well and are extremely handy in specific situations that call for low weight and high compressibility, making them well worth the hefty investment.
+The Kelty Biggie, Kelty Bestie, and Alps Mountaineering Wavelength all score well across our tests, with price tags that are easier on the wallet, making them high-value commodities.
+On the other hand, the Kammok Firebelly performs very well and is extremely handy in specific situations that call for low weight and high compressibility, making it well worth the hefty investment.
+The Yeti Lowlands is also pricey but durable enough to last years to come.

 Comfort

-A blanket that isn't comfortable probably isn't going to be one you'll want to use; thus, we weighted this metric more than any other.
+An uncomfortable blanket probably won't get a lot of use; thus, we weighted this metric more than any other.
 We considered fabric feel and weight, blanket dimensions, and coverage for various-sized people while sitting, standing, and lying down.
 We tested these blankets in various conditions, gathering opinions and input while camping, tailgating, watching movies, and hanging out in the great outdoors.

-Our favorite blankets for sheer comfort are the Kelty Biggie and Kelty Bestie.
-While most camping blankets are made of slippery, swishy material to repel dirt, hair, and water, these two have a soft underside that's pleasant to put right against your skin.
+Our favorite blankets for sheer comfort are the Therm-a-Rest Stellar, Kelty Biggie, and Kelty Bestie.
+While most camping blankets are made of slippery, swishy material to repel dirt, hair, and water, the Kelty models have a soft underside that's pleasant to put right against your skin.
 This softer side also keeps the blanket on your lap, rather than letting it slide right off with the slightest movement, like some we tested.
 It's great for hanging out on a crisp evening or napping in a shady hammock; we love how comfortable these blankets are.

-Also notable for its comfort is the Zefabak Down.
-This blanket is thick and puffy, which gives an instant feeling of warmth and comfort.
-It doesn't have an incredibly soft underside, but its overall size and shape help keep them on your lap or around your shoulders.
 If you're a blanket user on the move, you'll likely appreciate the comfort of a blanket-turned-cape/poncho.
-The REI Camp Wrap snaps around you at the neck, leaving your hands free, while the Zefabak Down and Horizon Hound Down can be further snapped to keep you bundled even as you wander.
+The Rumpl snaps around you at the neck, leaving your hands free, while the Horizon Hound Down can be further snapped to keep you bundled even as you wander.
 The Kammok Firebelly is unique with a zipper opening mid-blanket that facilitates the poncho conversion.

 Credit: Maggie Brandenburg